 With a population of 5,509 people (2019), Sisimiut is the 2nd largest city in Greenland.
 Surprisingly, it is also one of the most overlooked!
 Although many cruise ships call in on their way along the West coast, the other main visitors are hikers undertaking the Arctic Circle Trail during the Summer.
 Usually, they end up spending one night or perhaps two at most before moving on.
 But there is plenty to keep you occupied for several days in this beautiful town – even if you don’t hike.

 Urban Arctic – Daily life in Sisimiut from Destination Arctic Circle.

 This Ultimate Travel Guide to Sisimiut contains all the information you need to plan and get the most out of your visit to this vibrant town surrounded by gorgeous nature.

 Where is Sisimiut?

 “Sisimiut” means “the residents of the place with fox dens” in Kalaallisut (the Greenlandic language).
-It is located about 320km North of the capital of Nuuk on the West coast of Greenland, and right on the Arctic Circle.
-This means that the Sun merely skims the horizon during the longest and shortest days of the year, but doesn’t actually rise or set.
+It is located about 320km North of the capital of Nuuk on the West coast of Greenland.
+Right on the Arctic Circle.
+This means that the Sun merely skims the horizon during the longest and shortest days of the year.
+But it doesn’t actually rise or set.

 What is the best time to visit Sisimiut?